-The following are key external factors that could significantly and adversely affect the ability of the Commission to achieve its strategic goals:
+The following are key external factors that could significantly and adversely affect the ability of the Commission to achieve its strategic goals and the goals of IGRA:

 - IGRA requires that Indian tribes are the primary beneficiaries of gaming revenues and this requirement is an important element of the Commission's vision.
 Gaming revenues have played a vital role in the economic development of Indian tribes and those revenues are dependent on the broader economy.
-A sharp downturn in the local or national economy could adversely affect the gaming public's amount of disposable income, thereby reducing Indian gaming patronage and resulting in a decrease in Indian gaming revenues. - The Commission is comprised of a Chair and two Commissioners.
-The Commission has quorum with two members, and certain regulatory actions require a quorum.
-The sudden and unexpected departure of two Commissioners would paralyze the Commission until such time that new Commissioners could be appointed. - The Commission is a very small agency, with approximately 130 full-time employees.
+A sharp downturn in the local or national economy could adversely affect the gaming public's amount of disposable income, thereby reducing Indian gaming patronage and resulting in a decrease in Indian gaming revenues. - The Commission is composed of a Chair and two Commissioners.
+The Commission has a quorum with two members, and certain regulatory actions require a quorum.
+The departure of two Commissioners would prevent the Commission from taking actions requiring a quorum until new Commissioners are appointed. - The Commission is a small agency with approximately 130 full-time employees.
 Extensive litigation against the Commission would result in a shift of limited agency resources, normally dedicated to regulatory oversight functions (e.g., reviews of management contracts and tribal gaming ordinances, drafting of Indian land opinions, etc.), to litigation needs. - The decision in Colorado River Indian Tribes v.
 National Indian Gaming Commission, 466 F.3d 134 (D.C.
 Cir.
 2006), limited the Commission's authority to prescribe minimum internal control standards for class III gaming activities, and prevents the Commission from auditing high-risk class III gaming facilities.
-Other future court or legislative decisions may further influence the scope of the Commission's regulatory authority. - Commission personnel often have to drive long distances to remote locations of the country in order to perform site visits of tribal gaming facilities.
+Other future court or legislative decisions may further influence the scope of the Commission's regulatory authority.

+- Commission personnel often have to drive long distances to remote locations of the country in order to perform site visits of tribal gaming facilities.
 Prolonged, severe weather conditions in certain parts of the country may prevent Commission personnel from conducting site visits, consultations, and other mission-oriented travel. - The Commission maintains partnerships with other Federal agencies.
 In those circumstances when the Commission has to rely on these other agencies for factual information, documentation, or to perform investigations, the Commission may be inhibited in its ability to make timely determinations due to funding and/or capacity challenges of these agencies or tribal partners.
 Similarly, when the Commission is requested by other Federal investigatory agencies to postpone enforcement actions while they conduct their own criminal and/or civil investigations, the Commission's regulatory activities may be delayed. - The lack of a "Seminole fix."
 The United States Supreme Court in Seminole Tribe of Florida v.
 Florida, 517 U.S. 44 (1996) concluded that Congress did not waive States' immunity from suit by Indian tribes for failing to negotiate compacts in good faith, thus shifting the balance of power in tribal-state compact negotiations.
 As a result, some tribes have not achieved the full benefit of the IGRA scheme through Class III gaming and rely exclusively on Class II gaming.
-This places a greater Class II compliance oversight burden on the Commission.